nmokey/klein-bottle/docs/index.markdown

 $$z = -\sin(\frac{u}{2})(\sqrt{2}+\cos(v))+\cos(\frac{u}{2})\sin(v)\cos(v)$$

-Of course, since this parametrization has 3 variables, it represents an immersion in $R^3$ space.
-There are other ways to represent an immersion, like
+Of course, since this parametrization has 3 variables, it represents an immersion in $\mathbb{R}^3$ space.
+It's the iconic bottle shape.
+Besides this one, there are two other common immersions of the manifold: the left-handed and right-handed figure-8 immersions, which are *chiral*.

 {% include linkedHeading.html heading = "examples" text="other examples of non-orientable manifolds" level=1 %}
 ## möbius strip
 Named after [August Ferdinand Möbius](https://en.wikipedia.org/wiki/August_Ferdinand_Möbius){:target="_blank"}{:rel="noopener noreferrer"}.

-Mobius strips are essentially the
+Probably the most well-known non-orientable surface, since it's much easier to implement in architecture and whatnot than Klein bottles.
+Möbius strips are essentially Klein bottles 1 dimension down: if you cut a Klein bottle in half, you get two mirror-image Möbius strips.
+You can easily make one yourself by taking a strip of paper, half-twisting it, and gluing the ends together.

 ## roman surface

 ## real projective planes
-A Mobius strip is a punctured projective plane, and since a Klein bottle is two Mobius strips glued together, it follows that a Klein bottle is the connected sum of 2 real projective planes.
+A Mobius strip is a punctured projective plane, and since a Klein bottle is two Möbius strips glued together, it follows that a Klein bottle is the connected sum of 2 real projective planes.

 {% include linkedHeading.html heading="applications" text="applications of non-orientable manifolds" level=1 %}
 Since topology is a field so deep in pure mathetmatics, it's hard to find actually useful applications of a topic so niche and abstract as non-orientable surfaces, so I'm stretching the meaning of "applications" a little bit to include anywhere non-orinetable surfaces pop up in real life, not necessarily applied in any useful way.

+Due to their highly recognizable f
 - google drive logo
 - recycling symbol
 - cutting bagels